 Relatedly, startups often favour a fluid structure over a rigid hierarchy, enabling open discussion and cooperation between all team members.

 This in turn allows junior employees to have a say in shaping their company culture.

 It’s no secret that startups also tend to offer great perks.

 From company trips, flexible hours and remote working to gym discounts and unlimited holidays, every startup will offer a ‘benefits of the job’ package.

-To summarise, working at a startup will allow you to find your niche, take on big responsibilities, and enable you to fast-track your professional development.
+working at a startup will allow you to find your niche, take on big responsibilities, and enable you to fast-track your professional development.

 Being able to shape your own role, as well as the wider business, provides a steeper learning curve than working in a large corporate ever could.

 So, if you ask me, working in a startup is a great choice for anyone in the early stages of their career.